sidhantpanda/mise-public/README.md

 # Mise Public Data

-The repo contains a list of public recipes to get users started easily.
+The repo contains a list of public recipes to get users started easily when using [Mise](https://github.com/sidhantpanda/mise).